One of the greatest Irish stories ever told.

 The Plough and the Stars

-2 hours 45 minutes including 15 minute interval
+2 hours 30 minutes plus interval

 ---